jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+enroll in apple developemnt program ios build failed could not find xcode project -- hmmmm

+for iOS i've installed AltStore and trusted developer and am running AltServer on machine connected to same wifi.
+Offers sideloading

+need to create an ipa file -- i think i can do this...

+keystore purpleMonkey

+for app: ionic, as resistant as i am based on the arguably better practices of nativescript. but losing many hours to nativescript setup, whereas with ionic i got a running app instance from my phone in like 2 mins.
+So...

+need:
+- ios App development / Store certificate and a provisioning profile
+- android keystore file, key alias and key password

+the player image is missing from recent vercel deployments...

 improve colorpicker a tad more on iOS - the issue i think is border on input type color --

 consider moving L2 controls beneath card.